AllenSWDB/allenswdb.github.io/databook/physiology/ephys/np-ultra/npultra-psychedelics-accessing-data.md

 ## Loading Data

-The Neuropixels Ultra & Psychedelics dataset is packaged in nwb format and can be accessed via NWBZarrIO as:
+The Neuropixels Ultra & Psychedelics dataset is packaged in nwb format and can be accessed via NWBZarrIO.

+Load an example session:
 ```{code-cell} ipython3
 from hdmf_zarr import NWBZarrIO
 import json